Celty-Translates/Danmei-Translations/_pages/10years-toc/chapter-1.md

 # Chapter 1

-- - -
 _Translator’s Note: Hi all!
 I decided to translate this novel because it’s relatively short and very silly!
-If you’ve read my other translations you’ve probably noticed that mpreg is kinda my thing, lol, so obviously this is another mpreg novel.
+If you’ve read my other translations you’ve probably noticed that mpreg is kinda my thing, lol, so obviously this is another mpreg novel._

-Before starting I will just recommend you turn your brain off for a bit with this story.
+_Before starting I will just recommend you turn your brain off for a bit with this story.
 Everything happens very quickly, the writing isn’t very deep, and it’s neither profound nor complex, BUT it is a cute and fun little story.
 I enjoy simple stories on occasion and this is great for if you need a quick, easy read.
 Set your expectations accordingly and try not to be overly critical!
 Don’t get to the end and be like “this story was simple and lacked depth!” as if I am not warning you right now that it’s simple and lacks depth._

-— — —
+- - -

 Around nine in the evening, Tang Yuan was curled up under his blanket, watching a movie on his phone.
 The film featured two men engaged in adult activities, and he couldn’t tear his eyes away from the well-built top with six-pack abs.
 As he watched, he began to drool.